Key #1 for successful ePRO selection in your ophthalmology clinical trial: Ensure the ePRO answers the intended clinical endpoint

 Discover more on successful ePRO selection in your ophthalmology clinical trial:

-Follow us on LinkedIn to stay up-to-date on our latest videos:
+Follow us on LinkedIn to stay up-to-date with our latest videos:

 Last update : 4 February 2020